TeleAI-mcp/advanced-survey-tool-8tjy/README.md

-# advanced-survey-tool-8tjy
+# Advanced Survey Tool 8Tjy

-A survey and feedback platform for modern development workflows
+A survey and feedback platform for modern development workflows.